goldsmdn/Pipecleaning_test/README.md

 The "Steane_code_old.ipynb" file is a more extensive test with the qubit codes keyed in.
 It sets up two logical qubits in the Steane code and then entangles them with a logical Hadamard and a logical CX.

 The Steane_code.ipynb" file is the most recent version.
 It uses the circuits.py code.
-The Jupyter workbook calls methods in the SteaneCodeLogicalQubit python class:
+The Jupyter workbook calls methods in the SteaneCodeLogicalQubit python class to:
  - validate the parity check matrix
  - initialise the qubits needed to build one or two logical qubits
  - set up a logical zero